-Weaknesses – This is where you can show you are honest, can self-evaluate and are keen to improve.
+Weaknesses – This is where you can show honesty, self-evaluation and are keen to improve.
 Choose a positive aspect of your personality and mention how this can be slightly detrimental.

-Before the interview be aware of how much the role offers on the job description and research salary expectations in this sector based on those in positions that have similar experience to yourself.
+Before the interview be aware of how much the role offers on the job description.
+Research salary expectations in this sector based on those in positions that have similar experience to yourself.

-Although this is slightly personal this gives the employer an insight into yourself as a person as well as the roles you may wish to progress to.
-For example, motivation to build a successful career or provide more for your family etc are both acceptable answers.
+Although this question can be slightly personal, be as honest as you can.
+Employers get an understanding of who you are and what drives you.
+For example, motivation to build a successful career or provide more for your family etc. are both acceptable answers.